 When I spent a year travelling and working in Australia, I knew that before eventually heading home to the UK, I had to visit New Zealand.
 It’s too close to Australia, and too far a distance from home to not see it!
 Plus, you can bet that half the backpackers you meet in Australia have either already been or are planning to go, so it ranks pretty high in the travelling conversations between backpackers!
 And the more I heard about New Zealand, the more I couldn’t wait to see it for myself.

-I spent a month travelling New Zealand’s stunning South Island, where almost everywhere you go looks and feels as though you’ve been plonked in the middle of a postcard scene!
+I spent a month travelling New Zealand’s stunning South Island, where almost everywhere you go looks and feels as though you’ve been plonked in the middle of a postcard.
 Here’s six of the best spots to check out in the South…

 Arguably the most popular spot on the South Island, if not the whole of New Zealand due to it’s astounding beauty but also it’s huge selection of activities and a buzzing social life.
 Queenstown’s the place to be.
-When you’re not bungy jumping, skydiving or paragliding, you can be jetting around Lake Wakatipu or relaxing in hot pools overlooking the mountains, or driving out to explore nearby towns like Glenorchy and Arrowtown.
-And by night, the town is alive with amazing restaurants and bars.
+When you’re not bungy jumping, skydiving or paragliding, you can be jetting around Lake Wakatipu or relaxing in hot pools overlooking the mountains.
+You can also take a drive out to explore nearby towns like Glenorchy, famous for Lord of the Rings filming locations and Arrowtown, a historic gold-mining town just 30 minutes away.
+And by night, the town is alive with an amazing selection of restaurants and bars.

 If you’re not big on thrills, check out my post on 10 things to do in Queenstown if you are NOT an adrenaline junkie.